 Additional document requirements for studies involving radioactive substances

 If your study involves the administration of radioactive substances, you will also need to submit to ARSAC for PRA approval.
-This is only possible by using the standard IRAS website.
-In this instance please also submit a draft PDF copy of the standard IRAS form with the following questions completed:
+This is only possible by using the standard part of IRAS.
+In this instance please also submit a draft PDF copy of either the standard IRAS form (if your application was created before 14 December) or the Ionising Radiation for combined review Form (if your application was created from 14 December) with the following questions completed: